What is it?

 Dislike: The look and style

 Verdict and rating

-A perfect entry-level commuting option that is versatile enough to take on longer trips.
-If you are used to a bigger, stronger bike, this one will leave you frustrated, but if this is your first contact with a motorcycle you will like the manoeuvrability and fuel efficiency.
+A perfect entry-level commuting option that is versatile enough to be taken on longer trips.
+If you are used to a bigger, stronger bike, this one will leave you frustrated, but if this is your first contact with a motorcycle, you will like the manoeuvrability and fuel efficiency.
 It also has just enough oomph to keep you interested.
 6/10.

 Kawasaki 250 Ninja, Honda CBR250R, Yamaha YBR250 and Hyosung GT250